-- Initially, the peer won't receive client requests until it passes all essential probes configured for it, skipping persistent ones if the configuration was reloaded and the peer was deemed healthy prior to that.
-If there are no such probes, the peer is considered healthy. - The peer is considered unhealthy and won't receive client requests, if any of the probes configured for it hits fails or the peer reaches max fails. - For an unhealthy peer to be considered healthy again, all probes configured for it must reach their respective passes; after that, max fails is also considered.
+- Initially, the server won't receive client requests until it passes all essential probes configured for it (skipping persistent ones if the configuration was reloaded and the server was deemed healthy prior to that).
+If there are no such probes, the server is considered healthy. - The server is considered unhealthy and won't receive client requests, if any of the probes configured for it hits its fails threshold or the server itself reaches the max fails threshold. - For an unhealthy server to be considered healthy again, all probes configured for it must reach their respective passes thresholds; after that, the max fails threshold is considered.

-The http_upstream module supports the following built-in variables:
+The http_upstream_probe module supports the following built-in variables: